cluivee/CopyNotes/README.md

 # Snippets Board

-Snippets Board macOS app written with Swift and SwiftUI.
+Snippets Board macOS app written with Swift, SwiftUI and Core Data.

 Create a board of commonly used text snippets (code snippets, addresses, email addresses) that you can copy to the clipboard with one-click.